Nut and Peanut Allergy

 If your doctor thinks you might have a nut or peanut allergy, he or she will probably send you to see a doctor who specializes in allergies.
-The allergy specialist will ask you about past reactions and how long it takes between eating the nut or peanut and getting the symptom, such as hives.
+The allergy specialist will ask you about past reactions and how long it takes between eating the nut or peanut and getting the symptoms, such as hives.

 The allergist also may ask about whether anyone else in your family has allergies or other allergy-related conditions, such as eczema or asthma.
-Researchers aren't sure why some people have food allergies and others don't, but they often run in families.
+Researchers aren't sure why some people have food allergies and others don't, but they sometimes run in families.

 The allergist may also want to do a skin test.
 This is a way of seeing how your body reacts to a very small amount of the nut that is giving you trouble.
-The allergist will use a liquid extract of the nut that seems to be causing you trouble.
+The allergist will use a liquid extract of the nut that seems to be causing you symptoms.
 (A liquid extract is a liquid version of something that usually isn't liquid.)
 He or she also may use liquid extracts of other common allergy-causing foods or substances.

-Some doctors may also take a blood sample and send it to a lab.
+Skin tests are the best tests for food allergies, but if more information is needed, some doctors may also take a blood sample and send it to a lab.
 That's where it will be mixed with some of the food or substance you may be allergic to and checked for certain antibodies.

 It's important to remember that even though the doctor tests for food allergies by exposing you to a very small amount of the food, you should not try this at home!
-The best place for an allergy test is at the doctor's office, where they are specially trained and could give you medicine right away if you had a serious reaction.
+The only place for an allergy test is at the doctor's office, where they are specially trained and could give you medicine right away if you had a reaction.

 How Is It Treated?

 Staying safe means reading labels and paying attention to what they say about how the food was produced.
 Some foods don't contain nuts, but are made in factories that make other items that do contain nuts.
-The problem there is the equipment can be used for both foods and leads to "cross-contamination."
+The problem is the equipment can be used for both foods and leads to "cross-contamination."
 That's the same thing that happens in your own house if someone spreads peanut butter on a sandwich and dips that same knife into the jar of jelly.

 After checking the ingredients list, look on the label for phrases like these: